pynetscript/reality/README.md

 # tools.py

-- tools.py is going to be imported on our main script (cmdrunner.py).
+- "tools.py" is going to be imported on our main script (runner.py) so we have a cleaner main script.
 - This way we have a cleaner main script.
-- Function (get_input)
-  - Get input that is both Py2 and Py3 compatible
-- Function (get_credentials)
-  - Prompts for username
-  - Prompts for password twice but doesn't show it on screen (getpass)
-    - If passwords match each other the script will continue to run
-    - If password don't match each other we will get an error message `>> Passwords do not match.
-Please try again. ` and the script will prompt us again until passwords match each other.

 # 3rd argument (.txt)